Spontaneous Symmetry Breaking in Generative Diffusion Models: Improving the performance of fast samplers

 In the following, we leverage the spontaneous symmetry breaking phenomenon in order to improve the performance of fast samplers.
 Since the early dynamics is approximately linear and mean-reverting, the basic idea is to initialize the samplers just before the onset of the instability.
 This avoids a wasteful utilization of denoising steps in the early phase while also ensuring that the critical window of instability has been appropriately sampled.
 Unfortunately, while we can prove the existence of a spontaneous symmetry breaking in a large family of models, we can only determine its exact time in highly simplified toy models.
 We therefore find an ``optimized'' starting time empirically by generating samples for different starting times (with a fixed number of equally spaced denoising steps) and selecting the one that gives the highest FID scores.
 From our theoretical analysis it follows that, while the distribution of the particles can drift from $\mathcal{N}(\vect{0},I)$ before the critical time point, it generally remains close to a multivariate Gaussian distribution.
 Leveraging these insights, we propose a Gaussian initialization scheme to address the distributional mismatch caused by a late start initialization.
 This scheme involves estimating the mean and covariance matrix of noise-corrupted dataset at the initialization time and utilizing the resulting Gaussian distribution as the initialization point.
 By using this fitted Gaussian as the starting point, we can obtain an initial sample and run the denoising process from there instead of using a sample from $\mathcal{N}(\vect{0},I)$.
 We refer to this method as ``Gaussian late start'' (gls) and present results for stochastic dynamics in Table \ref{tab:results_ddpm} and deterministic dynamics in Tables \ref{tab:results_ddim} and \ref{tab:results_pndm}, using DDIM and PNDM samplers respectively.
 In our experiments on several datasets, we found that in both cases, the Gaussian late start always increases model performance when compared with the baseline samplers.
 The performance boost is striking in some datasets, with a 2x increase in CelebA 32 for 10 denoising steps and a 3x increase for 5 denoising steps.
 As evidenced by the results showcased in Figure \ref{fig:gls_ddpm_performance}, gls-DDPM boost performance over vanilla DDPM for 10 and 5 denoising steps.
 For more detailed information on fast samplers, please refer to the supplemental section ~\ref{supp:fast_samplers_performance}.
+This section also includes extended results for higher number of denoising steps, as detailed in Table \ref{tab:extended_results}.
+Figure \ref{fig:gaussianity-test} provides empirical evidence of the Gaussian nature of the initial distribution via the Shapiro-Wilk test, which remains valid until the critical point.